cBioPortal/cbioportal/docs/Import-Gene-Sets.md

 ## Import Gene Set hierarchy

-When gene sets are imported, the user can import a gene set hierarchy that is used on the query page to select gene sets.
+After importing gene sets, you can import a gene set hierarchy that is used on the query page to select gene sets.

 ### File format
 For gene set hierarchy files, we use the YAML format.
-This is common format to sturcture hierarchical data.
+This is common format to structure hierarchical data.

 Sample of format (note this is mock data):